-Does all that sound too complicated?
-If you think setting up a PPC campaign correctly seems confusing, you are not alone, and it's why as an Adwords agency, we are in business.
+If you think setting up a PPC campaign correctly seems confusing, you are not alone, and it's why as a Google Ads agency, we are in business.
 Learning how to execute this form of advertising successfully is not something learned overnight.
-If you don't have the time or inclination to understand the process yourself, a qualified Adwords agency is the solution.
+If you don't have the time or inclination to understand the process yourself, a qualified Adword agency is the solution.

 To evaluate each channel and campaign's effectiveness, we rely on Google tools, including the keyword planner and Analytics.
 We also have access to an entire arsenal of paid external tools and platforms to provide us with data we otherwise would not have and explore brand-new fresh opportunities as they emerge.

 Better PPC Performance Is Waiting For You - Are You In?